eleanorlatus/eleanorlatus/README.md

 ![EL banner](https://user-images.githubusercontent.com/90465357/198888485-21c1056a-9d13-4097-9e8b-f591a81e0d16.png)

 Hey!
 I'm Eleanor, a Software Engineer from London, UK.
-You can learn more about me and my work by going to my portfolio <a href="https://eleanorlatus.netlify.app">here.</a>
+You can learn more about me by going to my portfolio <a href="https://eleanorlatus.netlify.app">here.</a>

 :books: My projects:<br>